SulmanK/concept_visualizer/Design/backend/supabase_integration.md

 # Supabase Integration for Backend

 ## Overview
-This document outlines the integration of Supabase with the Concept Visualizer backend for data persistence and session management.
+This document outlines the integration of Supabase with the Concept Visualizer backend for data persistence, session management, and image storage.

 ## Database Schema